andreasharding/UCI_HAR_Dataset/README.md

 First, read in the labels to apply to columns
 Then read in training and test data as fixed width files

-These can then be merged easily as they use the same schema.
+These can then be merged easily using rbind as they use the same schema.

+This is as far as I had time to work on...